Risk Profile

 Monte Carlo Simulation

-If you use any Probability distribution as a payoff for any node, then the Risk Profile chart is generated automatically using Monte Carlo Simulation.
-For example, say, you have a decision tree like this where the profit for Investment 1 follows a Normal Distribution and the profit for Investment 2 follows an exponential distribution.
+For example, say you have a decision tree where the profit for Investment 1 follows a normal distribution and the profit for Investment 2 follows an exponential distribution, like this:

 Decision tree where Investment 1 uses a continuous probability distribution for its profit, triggering Monte Carlo simulation to build the risk profile.